Use of Faulty States in Cat-Code Error Correction: Many-Component Cat States

 \section{Many-Component Cat States}

 Let us now look at generating high fidelity ancillary states using the Hadamard and modular photon number measurement circuits respectively depicted in Figure~\ref{fig:cat_tele_recovery_circuit}~(b)~and~(c).
 Since $\vert + \rangle_{M}$ corresponds to $\vert 0 \rangle_{M/2}$ \cite{grimsmoQuantumComputingRotationSymmetric2020}, the simplest procedure is to use two input coherent states with controlled rotation $e^{i\left(4\pi/K\right)\hat{n}_{1}\hat{n}_{2}}$ in the modular photon number measurement circuit.
-This gives ${\hat{a}^{K/2-k} \lvert + \rangle_{K}}$.
-When ${K}$ is small, however, generating a non-linear interaction of sufficient strength to enact this controlled rotation may not be feasible.
-To address this issue, we introduce a many-component state in the central rail of the tele-correction circuit.
-Such a state may be prepared either by cross-Kerr interaction as described above or by self-Kerr non-linearity in a single field, which we consider next.
+This gives ${\hat{a}^{K/2-k} \lvert + \rangle_{K}}$. { When ${K}$ is small however, generating a non-linear interaction of sufficient strength to enact this controlled rotation may not be feasible.
+To address this issue, we introduce an ancillary many-component state generated by the Yurke--Stoler method.
+Such a state may be prepared either by cross-Kerr interaction as described above or by self-Kerr non-linearity in a single field. } { The generation of ${J}$-component states for this purpose (for ${J}$ large) allows us to simulate modular photon number measurements for small ${K}$ using interactions scaling as ${(KJ)^{-1}}$.
+This method of cat-like state generation is particularly suited to this purpose as the interaction strength required decreases as the number of components is increased, and this number is independent of ${K}$.
+The Yurke--Stoler method of generating multi-component cat states has been considered before in a more general context \cite{glancyMethodsProducingOptical2008}, but to our knowledge this is the first consideration of the impacts of the relative phases between their coherent state components and of loss on the subsequent measurements necessary for cat code tele-correction. }